nicsuzor/wikijuris/ausip/trade-mark-overview.markdown

 1.  **Standard trade mark**: A sign used, or intended to be used, to distinguish goods or services dealt with or provided in the course of trade, from goods or services dealt with or provided by any other person.[^AUTOREPLACEDTMAs17ENDREPLACE]

 2.  **Collective trade mark**: A sign used by members of an association to distinguish goods or services provided by persons who are not members of that association.
-For example, *Industry Super Funds*
+For example, *Industry Super Funds*.

 3.  **Defensive trade mark**: Protects well-known marks where a trade mark has been used to such an extent for goods or services that its use on other goods or services is likely to mislead the public.
 A defensive trade mark is not subject to use requirements.
 For example *Holden*, *Coke*, *Levi's*.
 See video by Luke Chandler on [Defensive Trade Marks](https://www.youtube.com/watch?v=xfb8qqBdzp0)